 The Station provides field research facilities to visiting scientists.
 Each year approximately half the scientists come from James Cook University or the University of Queensland.
 The remainder come from other leading research institutions in Australia and around the world.
 Their output is impressive – see Publications & Projects on the Station web page.

 LIRRF has no staff or office.
-Trustees contribute their services on a voluntary basis.
+Trustees contribute their services on a voluntary basis and are substantial donors in their own right.
 The Australian Museum provides administrative support.
 This enables LIRRF to operate with very low overhead costs.
 All donations go to support field research facilities at the Station and scientific research on the Great Barrier Reef.

 LIRRF seeks to communicate the science, why it is important and why it needs and merits donor support.
 It seeks to connect with people and organizations interested in marine science and conservation (please subscribe on the home page – its FREE! ).
 And it strives to fulfill its trust mandate: to raise funds for scientific research on the Great Barrier Reef.
 See why – and please donate.